veicco/bcg-gamma/README.md

 in this era of deep learning, I considered trying Recurrent Neural Network (RNN) which would be good at modelling complicated long-term relationships between the inputs.

-Before going deep with the neural networks, I tried a more simple approach: Random Forest Regression (RF).
+However, before diving into the neural networks, I decided to try a more simple yet sophisticated approach:
-The motivation for trying RF is
+Random Forest Regression (RF).
+The motivation was that the underlying forecasting problem involves various components that cause regular variations, such as public holidays, weekends, rush hours and seasons.
+Specifically, as we are interested in period 22.6. - 26.6.2018 which happens to include the Midsummer's Eve, we need to pay special attention to these variations.
+Furthermore, RF is significantly simpler than RNN in terms of computing efficiency and hyper parameter tuning.

 #### Testing